 Legoland California – Carlsbad

 I couldn’t wait to introduce my kids to Halloween.
 Apparently, many parents share my enthusiasm.
-When I took 12yo Knox and his 11yo friend, Cam to explore Legoland’s Brick-or-Treat Halloween festivities in October, parents packed the walkways around the park with strollers, toddlers, and the occasional tween.
+When I took 13-year-old Knox and his 12-year-old friend, Cam, to explore Legoland’s Brick-or-Treat Halloween festivities, parents packed the walkways around the park with strollers, toddlers, and the occasional tween.
 Yet, most still managed to dress in costume!

 The Halloween fun didn’t start until 3pm but we had gotten there an hour before the park opened (just after 9am) because we had stayed at the Legoland Castle Hotel (huge hotel perk!).

 So we got the chance to ride all the rides before lines formed and the boys even had the pleasure of sliding into the pools at the Legoland Waterpark while Howard and I found a cozy, front-row lounge chair.

 We began our Brick-or-Treat adventure by going through the (sorta) spooky Monster Scare Trail.
 This is Haunted House 101.
 It was dark, there was a story involved of missing hikers and a found camera, all the good makings of a romp through the darkest part of your imagination where most spooky things live.

 This really is the best park for toddlers and younger kids in all ways holiday and for regular fun.
 Everything is smaller.
 The spook factor is diminished, and the imagination and happiness quotients are multiplied with bright displays of joyous words and objects.

 Best For Ages 3-11

 👹Treat stations open at 3pm and other activities vary but the Monster Party in general starts at 3pm and goes until 9pm on Saturday nights. (last two in September and all in October).